-The Associate in Science degree in Natural Science (ASNS) program provides a comprehensive background in science and math designed specifically for students who plan to pursue baccalaureate studies in science, technology, engineering, and mathematics (STEM), or who plan to continue with professional studies, such as pre-pharmacy, pre-medical, or pre-dental programs.
-The ASNS curriculum provides a seamless pathway for students intending to transfer into a STEM degree at a four-year institution, in particular within the UH System where students may take advantage of transfer agreements with UH Manoa, UH Hilo, and UH West O'ahu.
-Students may choose to concentrate in biological sciences, physical sciences, engineering, or information and communication technology.
+The Associate in Science degree in Natural Science (ASNS) program provides a comprehensive background in science and math designed specifically for students who plan to pursue baccalaureate studies in science, technology, engineering, and mathematics (STEM), or who plan to continue with professional studies, such as pre-pharmacy, premedical, or pre-dental programs.
+The ASNS curriculum provides a seamless pathway for students intending to transfer into a STEM degree at a four-year institution, particularly within the UH System, where students may take advantage of transfer agreements with UH Manoa, UH Hilo, and UH West O'ahu.
+Students may concentrate in biological, physical, engineering, or computer sciences.

-Students who plan to transfer should consult an academic advisor on best course selection.
-For UH Manoa or UH West O'ahu transfer, consider BOT 105, HWST 107, or PACS 108 to meet Hawaiian, Asian, and Pacific Issues (HAP) requirement.
+Students who plan to transfer should consult an academic advisor on the best course selection.
+For UH Manoa or UH West O'ahu transfer, consider BOT 105, HWST 107, or PACS 108 to meet Hawaiian, Asian, and Pacific Issues (HAP) requirements.